 Mark G. Chupp, PhD, MSW, is an Assistant Professor at the Jack, Joseph and Morton Mandel School of Applied Social Sciences of Case Western Reserve University (CWRU).
 He teaches community development and directs the East Cleveland Partnership, a multi-institutional initiative to support the revitalization of East Cleveland.
 Dr. Chupp is also an international consultant and trainer and has worked in Northern Ireland, Egypt, Columbia, Nicaragua, Costa Rica and El Salvador.
 He provided leadership in the establishment of the Culture of Peace Program as part of an effort to create a UN Local Zone of Peace in post-war El Salvador.
 Dr. Chupp completed his bachelor’s degree at Goshen College, his master’s degree in social work at the University of Michigan, Ann Arbor, and his doctoral degree in social welfare at Case Western Reserve University.

-Scott Fine, MBA, BA, is an assistant professor in banking and finance at Case Western Reserve University’s Weatherhead School of Management.
+Scott Fine, MBA, BA, is an Assistant Professor in Banking and Finance at Case Western Reserve University’s Weatherhead School of Management.
 He teaches courses in financial strategy, corporate finance, financial decision making, mergers and acquisitions, valuation and private equity and value creation.
 Before joining the Weatherhead School, he was a professional strategic consultant, investment banker, public company Chief Finance Officer and private equity business owner.
-Mr. Fine has a bachelor’s degree from Cornell University and a master’s degree in business administration from Stanford University.
+He is an active member of his community, and devotes his time to programs with missions that address sustainability and viability.
+At the University level, he has been nominated for the J. Bruce Jackson, MD, Award for Excellence in Undergraduate Mentoring, the Carl F. Wittke Award for Undergraduate Teaching Excellence and was awarded the USG Undergraduate Teaching Award.
+Fine has a bachelor’s degree from Cornell University, NY, and a master’s degree in business administration from Stanford University, CA.

 Mr. Jonathan Gordon, JD, BA, works as a Professor in Lawyerings Skills at Case’s School of Law.
 Before joining Case Law School in 1989, he spent a year in private practice in Cleveland and three years as a trial attorney with the U.S. Equal Employment Opportunity Commission.
 Mr. Gordon received his bachelor’s degree in Political Science (and International Affairs) from Columbia College in New York and his law degree from Columbia University School of Law.
 Professor Gordon also teaches in CWRU's Law School International LL.M.
 Program.